Demarcus11/interactive-details-form/README.md

 - If there are no errors, display the completed state
 - Reset the form when the user clicks "Continue" on the completed state

-**⚠️ IMPORTANT ⚠️: When you create the live version of your project, we recommmend giving it a random name for the URL.
-This is because with it being a fake credit card form, some browsers will open a warning notice before people can access your project.
-So it's best to name the project something unrelated to credit cards so that browsers don't show the warning to people viewing your project.**

 This is a solution to the [Interactive card details form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents